annrinto2002/Python-Basic-Programs/Simple Voting System/README.md

-Write a Python program to simulate a simple voting system with the following conditions:-
+Write a Python program that simulates a simple voting system.
+The program should:

-A person is eligible to vote only if their age is greater than or equal to 18.

-If the person is eligible, display the voting options:
-1. LDF
-2. UDF
-3. BJP

-Allow any number of users to vote.

-After each person votes, ask:
-    "Is there another person to vote? (yes/no)".
+1. Ask the user to enter their age.
+2. If the user is 18 years or older, display a message that they are eligible to vote.
+3. Allow the user to cast a vote for a political party by entering the party name. o	Acceptable party names are: LDF, UDF, BJP. o	The input should be case-insensitive, and the program should convert it to uppercase before checking. o	If the entered party is valid, display a message: "Vote Cast.
+Thank You!" o	If the entered party is not valid, display: "Invalid Party"

-If the answer is "yes", allow the next person to vote.
+4. If the user is under 18, display a message that they are not eligible to vote.

-After all voting is done, display :
-    Total number of votes received by each party.

-Which party won the election (i.e., received the highest number of votes).